Friday 10th July 2020

 In today’s lesson we are going to be identifying feelings.
 We will be able to: identify feelings people might experience when moving to a new class.
-Share the PowerPoint slide.
+Look through this PowerPoint slide:

-Activity 1: In the circles in Resource 1, write down and draw any good feelings River might have, any bad feelings that River might have and any feelings that are a bit of
+Activity 1: In each circle, write down and draw any good feelings River might have, any bad feelings that River might have and any feelings that are a bit of both.

-Activity 2: Using the table in Resource 2, or on a piece of paper, note down any positive things about each change and any questions River might have about each change.
+Activity 2: Using this table, or a piece of paper, note down any positive things about each change and any questions River might have about each change.